-The symptoms people report are wide-ranging and not specific.
-They include headache, fatigue, dizziness, nausea, congestion, itching, sneezing, sore throat, chest pain, changes in heart rhythm, breathing problems, muscle pain or stiffness, skin rash, diarrhea, bloating, gas, confusion, difficulty concentrating, memory problems, and mood changes.
+The symptoms people report are wide-ranging.
+They include headache, fatigue, dizziness, nausea, congestion, itching, sneezing, sore throat, chest pain, changes in heart rhythm, breathing problems, muscle pain or stiffness, skin rash, diarrhea, bloating, gas, confusion, trouble concentrating, memory problems, and mood changes.

-There is no question that high doses of some chemicals make people sick and that irritants such as pollution and cigarette smoke worsen conditions such as asthma.
-What isn't as clear is how very low levels of chemical exposure affect us.
+There is no question that high doses of some chemicals make people sick and that irritants such as pollution and cigarette smoke worsen conditions like asthma.
+How very low levels of chemical exposure affect people isn't clear.

-Experts can only speculate about the causes of these symptoms.
-Some speculate that it is an immune response similar to allergies.
+Some doctors suggest it's an immune response similar to allergies.
 Others say that the symptoms stem from an extreme sensitivity to certain smells.
-It's possible that conditions such as depression and anxiety play a role.
+It's possible that conditions such as depression and anxiety play a role, too.

 People often find solutions on their own.
 Some learn from experience that certain foods or chemicals seem to make their symptoms worse.
-Avoiding those chemicals or foods may help.
-Yet extremely restrictive diets, rigorously avoiding exposure to allergens and pollutants, or quitting a job can impose serious burdens on your life.
+Avoiding those things may help.
+But going on very strict diets, avoiding any possible allergens and pollutants, or even quitting your job are a big burden.